Nurse Login

 4.2.
 The PCC Working Group members require the necessary skills and education to perform all pension administration functions to comply with legislation and regulation.

-4.4.
-The Director, Human Resources, serves as the PCC Working Group Chair.
+4.3.
+The Director, People and Culture, serves as the PCC Working Group Chair.

 5. Term

 5.1.
-The term of office for CRNA and ARNET employee members is ongoing, based on employment in the roles that comprise committee membership.
+The term of office for internal delegates is ongoing, based on employment in the roles that comprise committee membership.

 6. Recommendation Making